Turkey Sweet Potato Chili (Video)

 - Add the other teaspoon of olive oil to the frying pan, add the chopped green pepper and chopped onion, and saute about 3-4 minutes over medium heat.

-- Add the minced garlic, Spike Seasoning (if using), chili powder, Ancho chile powder, and ground cumin and cook 1-2 minutes.
+- Add the minced garlic, Spike Seasoning (affiliate link) if using, chili powder, Ancho chile powder, and ground cumin and cook 1-2 minutes.